stratosphereips/awesome-code-template/docs/CONTRIBUTING.md

 ## Persistent Git Branches

-The following git branches permanent in the Slips repository:
+The following git branches permanent in the repository:

 - `main`: contains the stable version of the repository.
 All new features should be based on this branch.